itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 # Wald Model

 The Wald model, also known as the inverse Gaussian, a sequential sampling model for single choice decisions.
-It is formally equivalent to a drift diffusion model with one decision threshold and no starting point or across trial drift rate variability.
+It is formally equivalent to a drift diffusion model with one decision threshold and no starting point or across Plots drift rate variability.

 # Example
 In this example, we will demonstrate how to use the Wald model in a generic single choice decision task.
 ```@setup wald
 using SequentialSamplingModels
-using SSMPlots
+using Plots
 using Random
 ```